Amit Bose: Life and work

 On his return to India, and after his marriage in Kolkata in September 1957, Bose settled in Mumbai, where he worked as the Chief Film Editor for Bimal Roy.
 He edited films like Madhumati (1958, the shorter English version for entry to the American Oscars), Sujata (1959), Parakh (1960), Usne Kaha Tha (1960), Kabuliwala (1961), Prem Patra (1962) and Bandini (1963), which he left before completion, because of an opportunity to direct a Children's Film, for which he was awarded the Best Director Award in the same year.

 In India, he worked with directors from Bimal Roy to Sanjay Khan, Krishna Shah, Firoze Khan, Kewal Kashyap and many others, knowing actors like Sunil Dutt, Nutan, Sadhana, Meena Kumari, Shashi Kapoor, Raaj Kumar, Felicity Kendal, Rex Harrison, John Saxon, Sulochana, Kamini Kaushal, Dharmendra and Rehman closely.

 Abroad he worked in the United Kingdom, United States, Italy, France, Germany, Cyprus, Mauritius and Lebanon, amongst many other countries.
 He directed and/or edited more than thirty feature films around the world, working with such prestigious directors as Vittorio De Sica, Luigi Zampa, Franco Zeffirelli, Louis Malle, James Ivory and many other well known Filmmakers around the world.

 He also directed the children's film Five Puppets (Panch Puthliyan) for the Children's Film Society India, for which he was awarded best Director by the President of India, Sarvepalli Radhakrishnan, in 1964.

 Among many other feature films, Bose edited a documentary on the Chinese invasion of India, produced by the Films Division in Mumbai, that took place in 1961/1962.

 His credits include movies like Chori Chori (1956), Godaan (1963), Kaajal (1965, as Ghost Director and Editor, winner of over 40 awards), Abhilasha (1968), At Five Past Five (1969) (a play about the assassination of Mahatma Gandhi), Chandi Sona (1977) and The Courtesans of Bombay (1983).

 Bose taught film technology in the Film Institute in Pune, India.
 He introduced and helped many unknown actors to stardom and more than 20 editors, from assistantship to full editorship.
 He helped young talents grow, by telling them all his secrets, as De Sica once upon a time told him.

 Bose was retired and lived with his wife Monica in London, United Kingdom.
 In his spare time, he worked, as a volunteer, at the local Association for the Blind.
 His daughters Roma and Papri-Tara are settled with their families in Germany and England.
 He has five grandchildren, including television producer Simone Thorogood.
-He passed away during January 2020.